-Christie's provides key members of staff identified as managing supply chains within Christie's business areas that may be at risk with relevant training, and on an annual basis assesses the need for further roll out or refresher training.
+Christie's provides key members of staff identified as managing supply chains within Christie's business areas that may be at risk with relevant training, and regularly assesses the need for further roll out or refresher training.
+As a result, briefings were provided to certain key individuals who were new in post during the 2020 risk assessment.

-This statement has been approved by a resolution of the Board of Directors dated 28th July 2020.
+This statement has been approved by a resolution of the Board of Directors dated 8th June 2021.

-DocuSigned by: C526E88261534C
+DocuSigned by: Ben Gon 753BC5704B1F47B

-Signed for and on behalf of Christie's International plc By its director, Guillaume Cerutti Date of Signature: 09 August 2020 | 03:52 PDT
+Signed for and on behalf of Christie's International plc By its director, Benjamin Gore Date of Signature: June 2021 | 09:31 PDT